trk20/Scuffle/README.md

 State 1 (empty styled tile),
 State 2 (occupied tile).
 ### Class, BoardView:
-View containing the main board where words will be played. (also, javadoc, since M2!)
+View containing the main board where words will be played.
 Updates on BoardChangeEvents to display played words.
 ### Class, DebugView:
 View that can be partially, or entirely disabled.